linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

     ![GitHub token](/docs/assets/jenkins/jenkins-bo-gh-token.png)

-7. Copy the token value and then paste it into the field on the Blue Ocean tab, then click the **Connect** button:
+7. Copy the token value and then paste it into the field on the Blue Ocean tab.
+Then click the **Connect** button:

     ![GitHub authentication BO](/docs/assets/jenkins/jenkins-bo-token.png)